 Teva Stewart – Merchandise Manager, Commonsense (see bio above in the Mentor section)

-As well as eight weeks mentoring, Wellington NZ will offer the winners of the Good Food Boost 2020 one on one mentoring session about business growth.
+As well as eight weeks mentoring, Wellington NZ offers the winners of the Good Food Boost 2020 one on one mentoring session about business growth.

 The New Zealand Food Innovation Network (NZFIN) is an accessible, national network of science and technology resources created to support the growth and development of New Zealand food & beverage business of all sizes or providing facilities and the expertise needed to develop new products and process from idea to commercial success.
 NZFIN would like to offer the winners of the Good Food Boost 2020 the opportunity to come and visit both the FoodPilot and the FoodBowl for a guided tour of the facilities and a 1-hour session to be used to best service the needs of the winner; this could include further discussions of equipment, R&D strategy session etc.